-Electricity is supplied to the Township by the Upper Peninsula Power Company.
-The Village of L'Anse provides electrical power through its own utility and is a member of WPPI Energy, a regional power company serving 51 locally owned, not-for-profit electric utilities.
+Electricity is supplied to a large portion of the Township by the Ontonagon REA.
+The Upper Peninsula Power Company also serves a portion of the Township.
+The Village of L'Anse provides electrical power to the Village and a small area of the Township through its own utility and is a member of WPPI Energy, a regional power company serving 51 locally owned, not-for-profit electric utilities.
 Through WPPI Energy, these public power utilities share resources and own generation facilities to provide reliable, affordable electricity to more than 200,000 homes and businesses in Wisconsin, Michigan's Upper Peninsula, and Iowa.
 Through WPPI, the Village of L'Anse Electric Utility provides lower electric rates for its customers than other electric utilities in the Upper Peninsula.
 This can be a major advantage for business and economic development.